 In 2016 KMB released their debut album, Redneck-N-Roll.
 All 10 tracks are original songs, from the melodic “She’s Gone” to the in your face “Our Town”, each song perfectly showcases the band's style and talent.

-The KMB really loves what they do – to quote their song “Home”, and they are looking forward to sharing the love with more fans in bigger venues all around the Midwest and Texas.
+The KMB really loves what they do – to quote their song “Home”, and they are looking forward to sharing the love with more fans in bigger venues all over the world.
 The KMB performs three to four nights a week and is currently writing songs and recording their next EP.

 Kevin McCoy Lead Singer, Songwriter, Rhythm Guitar